TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-2.md

 * `to` - REQUIRED.
 An array containing the DIDs of the recipients
 * `thid` - OPTIONAL.
 Thread identifier.
 Uniquely identifies the thread that the message belongs to.
 If not included, the id property of the message MUST be treated as the value of the thid.
 * `pthid` - OPTIONAL.
 Parent thread identifier.
 If the message is a child of a thread the pthid will uniquely identify which thread is the parent.
 * `body` - REQUIRED.
-The message body, which MUST contain a valid [JSON-LD](https://json-ld.org/) object.
+The message body, which MUST contain a valid [JSON-LD] object.
 * `created_time` - REQUIRED.
 The message id, must be unique to the sender.
 * `expires_time` - OPTIONAL.
 The message id, must be unique to the sender.

 ### Message Signing

-TAP messages MUST be signed using the [JSON Web Signature (JWS)](https://www.rfc-editor.org/rfc/rfc7515) standard, as specified in [DIDComm Signed Messages](https://identity.foundation/didcomm-messaging/spec/v2.1/#message-signing).
+TAP messages MUST be signed using the [JSON Web Signature (JWS)][JWS] standard, as specified in [DIDComm Signed Messages](https://identity.foundation/didcomm-messaging/spec/v2.1/#message-signing).

 #### Signing Algorithms